Saggar (god): Lunar god

 It is commonly regarded as possible that unlike other moon gods worshiped in the ancient Near East, Saggar only represented a specific phase of the Moon, though this association seems to vary across time and space - while in Emar he is exclusively associated with the full moon, documents from Ebla might point at an association with the crescent.

 In a text from Ebla, two horns of dSa-nu-ga-ru in one text occur in parallel with two horns of ITU, possibly understood as new moon, from another, similar one.
 The same texts pair both the moon and Sanugaru (Saggar) with the sun.
 However, Alfonso Archi rejects the possibility that at Ebla the logogram dEN.ZU, used to designate the moon god, could refer to Saggar even in situations mentioning a plurality of dEN.ZU, and instead assumes that such phrases might refer to two horns of the lunar crescent.
 He does accept that Saggar should be understood as a lunar god, and that there is no guarantee that in other settlements in Syria in the third millennium BCE the god represented by dEN.ZU would be Suen.
-He proposes that Sanugaru could had represented some aspect of the moon not embodied by Suen, a specific phase of it, or that he belonged to a religious and linguistic substrate absorbed by the Eblaites, who already venerated Suen.
+He proposes that Sanugaru could have represented some aspect of the moon not embodied by Suen, a specific phase of it, or that he belonged to a religious and linguistic substrate absorbed by the Eblaites, who already venerated Suen.
 In addition to Saggar, lunar character has also been proposed for another Eblaite god assumed to belong to such a substrate, Hadabal, based on the fact that Larugadu, originally one of the centers of his cult, was later associated with Yarikh.

 More direct evidence is available from Emar, where the same theophoric name is written syllabically in Luwian hieroglyphs as containing the theophoric element Saggar (sà-ga-ra) while in cuneiform dXXX, a logogram denoting lunar deities, appears instead.
 Even there Saggar appears as a figure distinct from the regular moon god, however, and both of them play distinct roles in the local zukru festival.
 It is unclear what god was represented by dXXX in Emar - Sin, Yarikh, or yet another lunar deity, and it is possible that multiple lunar gods of varying origin were worshiped in this city.
 Additionally, a different logogram, dḪAR, could be employed to write the name Saggar.

-Piotr Taracha notes that Saggar's well attested association with Ishara might be considered evidence in favor of his role being understood as that of a moon god, as this goddess appears frequently alongside moon gods in sources from ancient Syria and Anatolia.
+Piotr Taracha notes that Saggar's well attested association with Išḫara might be considered evidence in favor of his role being understood as that of a moon god, as this goddess appears frequently alongside moon gods in sources from ancient Syria and Anatolia.